Johnny Berry

 Reginald John Berry (1 June 1926 – 16 September 1994), also listed as John James Berry, was an English footballer.
 Berry joined Manchester United from Birmingham City in 1951.
 Despite his diminutive stature, he was a natural right winger with technique and pace.
 One of the Busby Babes, the February 1958 Munich air disaster brought his career to an end.

 Personal life

-Berry was born in Aldershot in Hampshire, the son of Mary (née O'Connor) and Reginald Berry, a Sergeant in the Royal Horse Artillery; he lived with his family on Crimea Road.
+Berry was born in Aldershot, Hampshire, the son of Mary (née O'Connor) and Reginald Berry, a Sergeant in the Royal Horse Artillery; he lived with his family on Crimea Road in the town.
 As a boy, he played football for St Joseph's School in Aldershot and Aldershot YMCA, and on leaving school he worked as a projectionist for a local cinema.
-He tried to sign for Aldershot F.C. but was told he was too short.
+He tried to sign for Aldershot but was told he was too short.
 During service with the Royal Artillery in the Second World War, he was brought to the attention of Birmingham City and signed as a professional at St Andrews in 1944.